mattgilbertnet/peterlu.github.io/_posts/2014-09-05-slow_phase_sep.md

 ## BCAT-KP and ACE-M2: the same colloid-polymer sample

-As a result of these factors, we have been able to launch and observe the behavior of a phase-separating colloid-polymer mixture, [sample number 20]({% post_url 2014-03-05-ace_m2_samples %}), (platter 2104, strip A-612, well 5):
+As a result of these factors, we have been able to launch and observe the behavior of a phase-separating colloid-polymer mixture, [sample number 20]({% post_url 2014-03-05-ace_m2_samples %}), (platter 2104, strip A-612, well A5):

 ![](/images/ace_m2_sample_tiles/sample20.png)

-(We launched the sample sample in platter 2104, strip C-621, well 5, but it has a slowly growing bubble, and thus the sample data is not valid, which will be discussed elsewhere).
+_We launched the same sample 20 in another well (platter 2104, strip C-621, well C5), but that well has a slowly growing bubble, and thus the sample data is not valid, which will be discussed elsewhere_.

 ### The original experiment: 2.5-week run